troychowzyb/troychowzyb.github.io/_pages/about.md

 ---
 permalink: /
-title: "Yubin Zhou's academic personal websites"
+title: "Yubin Zhou's personal websites"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 About me
 ======